-The five largest sectors of the Pueblo economy comprise health care, government, retail trade, food and accommodation, and manufacturing.
+Health care, government, retail trade, food and accommodation, and manufacturing comprise the five largest sectors of the Pueblo economy.
 Their impact is substantial, accounting for 66.8 percent of all jobs.
 The accommodation and food services sector accounts for the lowest average annual wages but represents 11.4 percent of the total employed workforce.
 At an average wage of \$11,900, the 7,405 workers employed in this category earn a little over one-third of the median Pueblo wage of \$28,653 (U.S. Census, 2010).
 The impacts of the recession of 2007-2009 resulted in over a 2.75% loss in jobs in Pueblo County.
 Economic recovery commenced in 2010.
 Subsequent job growth reveals that while the Colorado economy has made good progress in overcoming the effects of the recession, Pueblo's economy has lagged in its rate of growth in jobs.

 Individuals working in the service sectors and other low wage sectors are often transit-dependent, as low paying jobs often make ownership of an automobile difficult.
-Table 3 illustrates the great diversity of wages by economic sector in Pueblo.
-Additionally, the overall low level of wages relative to other communities adversely im9pacts Puebloans.
+Table 2 illustrates the great diversity of wages by economic sector in Pueblo.
+Additionally, the overall low level of wages relative to other communities adversely impacts Puebloans.
 A low relative cost of living in Pueblo is of great benefit to its residents in making their dollars stretch.
 However, it does not entirely negate the problems of low-income residents in owning and maintaining a motor vehicle.

-Table 3: Pueblo County Employment and Earnings, 2019
+Table 2: Pueblo County Employment and Earnings, 2010